dwarvesf/playground/Engineering/Introducing HTMX - Navigating the Advantages and Concerns.md

 ---
-tags: engineering, frontend, Htmx, Web
+tags:
+  - engineering
+  - frontend
+  - htmx
+  - web
+  - engineering/frontend
 author: Bui Ngoc Nam Anh
 github_id: tonible14012002
-date: 2023-10-14
+date: 2023-12-18
+icy: 10
 ---

 ## What is HTMX
-Htmx is a hypermedia-oriented Javscript library for creating dynamic website with minimal Javascript code.
+HTMX is a hypermedia-oriented Javscript library for creating dynamic website with minimal Javascript code.
 Specifically, it extend HTML as a hypermedia and address the issues with legacy HTML applications.
 Giving user access to `AJAX`, `Websocket`, `Server Sent Event (SSE)`, `Css Transition`, ...

 ## Hypermedia-Oriented

 `Hypermedia-Oriented` approach involves clients and servers sharing a common understanding of a set of hypermedia elements in data representations.
-Clients are anable to use elements to trigger requests, navigate states while Servers provide the necessary hypermedia options in the responses.
+Clients can use elements to trigger requests, navigate states while Servers provide the necessary hypermedia options in the responses.
-In this way, any modification in server side wont break the client application as long as the client can recognise the defined hypermedia options.
+In this way, any modification in server side wont break the client application as long as the client can recognize the defined hypermedia options.

 ## The Core Concept Of HTMX
 ### Extending HTML with Attributes